statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/off-chain-funding.md

 const applicationChannel1Id = getChannelId(applicationChannel1);

 // Construct a state that allocates 3 wei to each of us, and has turn numer n - 1
-// This is the "pre fund setup" state for the our first application channel
+// This is the "pre fund setup" state for our application channel A1

 const threeEachStatePreFS: State = {
   isFinal: false,